Back to prior page

 (Courtesy of Les Adams)

-His long 'stache and tall, thin build may have been fine for stage plays, silent films and early talkies.
+His long 'stache and tall, thin build may have been fine for stage plays, silent films, and early talkies.
 But his time as a main heavy was over by the mid 1930s.
-He had been displaced by guys that were more menacing, surly, and had more bulk.
-From that mid 1930s period through his passing in 1947, Ted's film work consisted of Columbia comedy shorts with the Three Stooges, Charley Chase, Roscoe Karns and Andy Clyde, and a mix of A and B grade features in which he picked up a days pay as a townsman, juror, etc. Following are a few examples from that later period:
+He was displaced by guys that were more menacing, surly, and had more bulk.
+From then on, Ted's film work consisted of Columbia comedy shorts in a dozen with the Three Stooges and a few with Charley Chase, Roscoe Karns, and Andy Clyde.
+And he appeared in some A and B grade features in which he picked up a days pay as an unbilled townsman, juror, etc. Following are a few examples from this later period:

 In STAGECOACH (United Artists, 1939), the stage arrives in Lordsburg with John Wayne handling the reins.
-You may be able to make out Ted Lorch in the crowd - he has a couple lines of dialog as the uncredited express agent for the stageline.
+In the crowd scene, Ted Lorch has an uncredited role - and a couple lines of dialog - as the express agent for the stageline.

 Take a quick look at Ted's film listing at the Internet Movie Database (IMDb).
 He was a busy man in the 1930s.
-Beginning in 1940 - when he was about sixty years old - there is a noticeable decline in his movie appearances.
-Was that caused by his advancing age ... or loss of popularity ... or illness ... or perhaps, he just opted to slow down?
+But beginning circa 1940 - when he was about sixty years old - there's a noticeable decline in his movie work.
+Was that due to his advancing age ... loss of popularity ... illness ... or perhaps, he just opted to slow down.

 Lorch was one of the directors of the Screen Extras Guild which was formed in 1945.